pranavxiyer/CS337-proj3/README.md

 5. Run recipe asistant:
    `python terminal_recipe_transformer.py`

 When prompted, enter the AllRecipes URL.
 Then, select the transformation by entering the number corresponding to the transformation.
+The terminal will show the names of the .txt files that are exported, and they will appear in the root directory.